BU-Spark/ml-bpl-liberator/README.md

 More pertinently, there are a few packages and files that will need to be manually downloaded and placed in order to run the full pipeline.

 1. bbz-segment/05_predicition/**data/models** - Inside of the subdirectory bbz-segment/05_prediction, it is required to create the subdirectory **data/** and place the models folder containing the pre-trained ML models for article segmentation.
-This pre-trained TensorFlow model is available [https://www.dropbox.com/sh/7tph1tzscw3cb8r/AAA9WxhqoKJu9jLfVU5GqgkFa?dl=0](here), by the original authors.
+This pre-trained TensorFlow model is available [here on Dropbox](https://www.dropbox.com/sh/7tph1tzscw3cb8r/AAA9WxhqoKJu9jLfVU5GqgkFa?dl=0), by the original authors.

-2. ner/**stanza_resources** - The NER portion of the pipeline uses Stanza, an NLP package by the Stanford NLP Group. stanza-resources contains the language processors required to process and tag text.
-The folder can be found [](here) and should be placed inside ner/.
+2. ner/**stanza_resources** - The NER portion of the pipeline uses Stanza, an NLP package by the Stanford NLP Group. stanza-resources/ contains the language processors required to process and tag entities in text.
+The folder can be found [here on Google Drive](https://drive.google.com/drive/folders/1Le0sxSRzmzdCAIeZRRKjs9mjaD-VCmcd?usp=sharing) and should be placed inside of the directory ner/.

 3. **config/credentials.json** - For the OCR, we utilize Google Cloud Vision.
-Google CV requires setting up a service account and setting the proper environment variable to point to your credentials.json.
+Accessing the Google CV API requires setting up a service account and setting the proper environment variable to point to your credentials.json file, containing the API Key information.
 Our pipeline automatically checks and sets the appropriate environment variable to point to a credentials.json file inside of a **config** directory.
-All that needs to be done is to create a config/ directory in the main project directory and place the Google CV credentials.json (with that exact name) inside of it.
-More information can be found here: https://cloud.google.com/vision/docs/libraries#setting_up_authentication.
+All that needs to be done is to create a config/ directory in the main project directory and place the Google CV credentials.json (with that same filename) inside of it.
+Detailed steps to create a service account and download a credentials.json with your API Key can be found here: https://cloud.google.com/docs/authentication/getting-started#creating_a_service_account.

+Without a credentials.json, the pipeline will still run up to article segmentation, and then announce that it is quitting the rest of the pipeline.

 ## Run the Pipeline!